su2code/su2code.github.io/_tutorials/multiphysics/TFC_python/TFC_python.md

 Figure (4): visualization of the temperature with a line plot showing the wall temperature.

 Figure 4 shows the temperature in the domain, clearly showing the thermal boundary layer at the wall.
 In the upper left corner the temperature redistribution due to the recirculation zone is also clearly present.
 More accurate modeling can be achieved by taking into account the effect of heat loss on the laminar flame speed.
-In cantera, the laminar flame speed can be computed and a relationship for the laminar flame speed $S_L(\Delta h_t)$ as a function of the enthalpy deficiency can be used instead of a constant $S_L$.
+In cantera, the laminar flame speed can be computed and a relationship for the laminar flame speed $$S_L(\Delta h_t)$$ as a function of the enthalpy deficiency can be used instead of a constant $$S_L$$.
 The local flame quenching due to heat losses at the wall can then be taken into account.
 The total enthalpy can be computed from the sensible enthalpy and the progress variable, noticing that when the progress variable is 1, then all chemical enthalpy has been converted into sensible enthalpy.

-The heating value of methane is 50.5 MJ/kg, and with a mass fraction of $Y=0.0284$ we have a chemical enthalpy of $h_{\textrm{chem}}^{\textrm{max}} = 1.4342 MJ/kg$.
+The heating value of methane is 50.5 MJ/kg, and with a mass fraction of $$Y=0.0284$$ we have a chemical enthalpy of

+$$h_{\textrm{chem}}^{\textrm{max}} = 1.4342 MJ/kg$$.

 With our chemical enthalpy converted to sensible enthalpy, our flame temperature ends up to be around 1735K.

 With the measured flame temperature of T=1777K (used in our algebraic relationship for temperature), we compute a sensible enthalpy of 2MJ/kg, very close to the total enthalpy computed using the sum of the initial sensible enthalpy and the chemical enthalpy.

-Our progress variable now tells us that the chemical enthalpy that we have left is $h_{\textrm{chem}} = c \cdot h_{chem}^{\textrm{max}}$.
+Our progress variable now tells us that the chemical enthalpy that we have left is

+$$h_{\textrm{chem}} = c \cdot h_{chem}^{\textrm{max}}$$.

 Since total enthalpy is conserverved during combustion, the temperature difference between the actual temperature and the temperature computed from the sensible enthalpy gives us the heat loss.
 With this enthalpy deficiency we can compute the local laminar flame speed and the corrected source term.

 ![TFC_source](../../../tutorials_files/multiphysics/TFC_python/images/TFC_source_correction.png)